e-271/few-shot-gan/README.md

 ## Citation

-If you find this useful, please cite this work:
+If you find this project useful, please cite this work:

 ```
 @article{robb2020fewshotgan,